 If you enjoy the company of nature, have your go at hiking up Hat Yai’s most iconic waterfalls – Ton Nga Chang.
 This amazing landmark offers quite the sight and is a visionary treat, especially in how the water flows out, said to resemble an elephant’s tusks.

-#TiqOurWord Be cautioned that the hike can be arduous for some, particularly those with pre-existing medical conditions, so do plan adequate pit stops.
-Did you know that Tiq provides coverage for pre-existing medical conditions?
-You’re also given the flexibility to customise your plan with our travel insurance add-ons based on your needs to make the most out of your purchase!
+#TiqOurWord Be cautioned, the hike can be tough for some, especially those with pre-existing medical conditions.
+Plan enough breaks.
+Did you know that Tiq covers pre-existing conditions and lets you customise your plan with travel insurance add-ons?
+Protect yourself with our travel insurance and get the most from your purchase!

 [11.30am – 2pm] Enjoy a sumptuous lunch at one of the city’s popular restaurants